 Torp Sandefjord Airport, Norway (TRF) reduces number of redirects and cancellations up to 90%

 Torp Sandefjord Airport is an international airport located 1.5 hours south of Oslo.
 This is Norway’s largest, private, commercial airport.
-The airport features 2,989 meter long runway designated 18-36.
-Torp partially serves as a regional airport for Vestfold and in part as a low-cost airport for Eastern Norway as well as the capital of Oslo.
-The airport served 1.8 million passengers in 2018.
+The airport features a 2,989 meter long runway designated 18-36.
+Torp partially serves as a regional airport for Vestfold and partially as a low-cost airport for Eastern Norway and the capital of Oslo.
+The airport served 2 million passengers in 2019.

 From CAT I to CAT II

 To make Torp Sandefjord Airport more attractive for airlines and to guarantee the continuity of operations, the airport has improved its instrument landing system from Cat I to Cat II.
 This new system will reduce the number of flight diverts and cancellations due to poor weather by up to 90%.

 I am proud and happy to be able to use the new system before the Winter.
 I want to praise all involved parties for their impressive efforts and very good cooperation.